 When you start working with Linux daily, you’ll quickly find yourself moving, copying, and organizing files.

-(move).
+A couple of commands you'll absolutely want to get comfortable with are cp (copy) and mv (move).
 They're simple, powerful, and likely to pop up in almost every Linux project.

 👋 Hello again: Just like my previous posts Linux Directories Guide and RHEL 9 VM Setup, I'm learning by doing and sharing the notes with you!
 Think of this article as both a guide and a cheat sheet you can bookmark.